 Situationally very powerful but picking it can also be a mistake simply because often you end up with a lineup that doesn’t have great Dagger carriers.
-The best example of a unit who can use Dagger well is Techies – he needs the extra mana, and the positioning helps him deal a lot more AoE damage with his bomb because he will place it on top of the enemy team.
-Other cases are not as clear-cut.
-In theory, a two-star Tide can benefit a lot from a Dagger because he will cast Ravage on top of the enemy damage-dealing backline.
+Some decisions about Dagger are also not clear-cut: in theory, a two-star Tide can benefit a lot from a Dagger because he will cast Ravage on top of the enemy damage-dealing backline.
 At the same time, this means you are removing Tide (a great tank) from the frontline, decreasing the EHP of your frontline.
 If your Blink Tide is your last unit alive, this is a very bad sign and you should probably remove Dagger from him – you want him to tank damage before your damage dealers.

 Force Staff: “When the equipped

 hero takes damage from a melee attack, push the attacker up to 6 cells away.”